AdobeDocs/experience-manager-core-components.en/help/email/using.md

 See the section [Download and Install](/help/get-started/using.md#download-and-install) section of the document Using Core Components for details on how to install the Core Components.

-## Prerequisites {#prerequisites}
+## Configuration {#configuration}

-After installing the Core Components, you should complete two important configuration steps:
+After installing the Core Components, you should complete two important configuration steps.

+### Configure Campaign {#configure-campaign}

+You must set up the AEM-Adobe Campaign integration in order for the two solutions to communicate.

 * Configure your Adobe Campaign integration
   * Adobe Campaign Classic